RasaHQ/rasa-nlu-eval-compare-gha/README.md

 | `display_only_diff`       | Display only labels (e.g. intents or entities) where there is a difference in at least one of the `metrics_to_diff` between the first listed result set and the other result set(s).
 Set to `true` to use. | |
 | `append_table`            | Whether to append the comparison table to the html output file, instead of overwriting it.
 If not specified, html_outfile will be overwritten.
 Set to `true` to use. | |
 | `style_table`            | Whether to add CSS style tags to the html table to highlight changed values.
 Not compatible with Github Markdown format.
 Set to `true` to use. | |
-## Outputs

-There are no output parameters returned by this Github Action.
-Two files are written to the filepaths specified by the inputs `json_outfile` and `html_outfile`.

 ### Example Usage